Bryon Scharenberg

 AI Strategy & Enablement

 Helping organizations figure out which AI bets are actually worth making.
 I've run enterprise AI engagements across workflow redesign, human-in-the-loop operating models, and automation proofs of concept.
-The hard part is never the technology.
-It's knowing which use case to pursue first.
+The technology is rarely the hard part.
+Picking the right use case to start with is.

 Executive Alignment